 - Triple weave is the most complex and requires mastery of the art of weaving.
 It is also the most time consuming and this is reflected in the price of the woven fabric.
 It is often accomplished by hand weaving without use of the shuttle.

 The typical kente patterns consists of alternating complex and simple weave patterns.

 The weaver sits on a low stool at the open end of the loom and puts the toeholds between his/ her toes.
 For simple weave they raise and lower the asatia heddles (further away from them) in alternate sequence by pulling down on alternate toe-holds and passing the shuttle through the space (shed) that is created.
 After a number of passes of the shuttle the weaver will pull the reed (beater) towards themself to pack down the threads.

 He uses the measuring stick (susudua) to measure the desired length of plain weave and then proceeds to the more complex parts of the fabric.

-The design element of the weave is referred to as Babadua (?
-Double weave).
-To do this he transfers his toe-hold to the asanan heddles and multi-coloured bands of weave are created using the shuttle.
+Ross refers to the design element of the weave is referred as Babadua (probably similar to double weave).
+To do this the weaver transfers his toe-hold to the asanan heddles and multi-coloured bands of weave are created using the shuttle.

-The most complicated part of the weave is the adwen (? triple weave) section.
-This involved hand picking with shuttle used to maintain the ground of the cloth.
+The most complicated part of the weave is the adwen section (likely similar to triple weave).
+This involved hand picking with the shuttle used to maintain the ground of the cloth.
 Supplementary weft is inserted by laying double weft thread between the ground thread.
 The heddles are usually pulled down by hand during this stage.

 The measuring stick is used to determine the length of each of the above sections.